OpenMS/pyopenms-docs/docs/source/glossary.rst

   :sorted:

   LC-MS
-    Liquid Chromatography-Mass Spectrometry.
+    Liquid chromatography-coupled mass spectrometry.

-  Liquid chromatography
+  liquid chromatography
     An analytical technique used to separate molecules of interest.

+  MS
   mass spectrometry
-    An analytical technique used to identify and quantify molecules of interest.
+    Mass spectrometry is an analytical technique used to identify and quantify molecules of interest.

   peptides
     A short chain of amino acids.

-  FASTA format
+  FASTA
     A text-based format for representing nucleotide or amino acid sequences.

+  C18
-  octadecyl (C18)
+  octadecyl
-    An alkyl radical C(18)H(37) derived from an octadecane by removal of one hydrogen atom.
+    Octadecyl (C18) is an alkyl radical C(18)H(37) derived from an octadecane by removal of one hydrogen atom.

-  Mass
+  mass
     Mass is a measure of the amount of matter that an object contains.
 In comparison to often used term weight, which is a measure of the force of gravity on that object.

   ion
     Any :term:`atom` or group of atoms that bears one or more positive or negative electrical charges.
 Positively charged are cations, negavtively charged anions.

+  ESI
-  electrospray ionization (ESI)
+  electrospray ionization
-    A technique used in mass spectrometry to produce ions.
+    Electrospray ionization (ESI) is a technique used in mass spectrometry to produce :term:`ions <ion>`.

+  MS1
+    First stage in mass spectrometry.
+A sample is injected into the mass spectrometer, ionized, accelerated and analyzed by mass spectrometry.
+Produces so-called survey scans.

+  MS2
   MS^2
-    See :term:`MS/MS`.
+  MS/MS
+  tandem mass spectrometry
+    Tandem mass spectrometry is a technique where two or more mass analyzers are coupled together using an additional reaction step to increase their abilities to analyse chemical samples.

+  MS2 spectrum
+  MS^2 spectrum
+  MS/MS spectrum
+  tandem mass spectrum
+    Precursor ions from MS1 spectra are selectively fragmented and analyzed by a second stage of mass spectrometry (:term:`MS2`) to generate the spectra of the ion's fragments.

   atom
     An atom is the smallest unit of ordinary matter that forms a chemical element.